Robert M. Simmons

 No point in adding more detail;

-as always let good taste prevail.
+in homage let good taste prevail.

 Above the ruckus Titian toils

-painting the scene, of course in oils,
+painting the scene he sees in oils,

-to grace a wall in Paris France
+to grace a wall in Paris France,

-When chaos clears on Everett Square,
+Once chaos clears on Everett square,

-and sirens now to silence fade,
+and sirens shrill to silence fade,

 the panhandler resumes his trade.